cloudmesh-community/fa19-516-167/datacenter.md

 Wind energy operates on the principle of using moving air (wind) to spin a propeller, which is connected to a rotor that turns the arm of a generator to produce electricity.

-According to Sebastian Moss of DatacenterDynamics.com, Google and Facebook are partnering with Norwegian wind farms to help power its data centers.
-Additionally, Salesforce is partnering with a Canadian company to help power data centers.
+According to Sebastian Moss of DatacenterDynamics.com, Google and Facebook are partnering with Norwegian wind farms to help power their data centers.
+Additionally, Salesforce is partnering with a Canadian company to help power its data centers.

 **References**